Submission Guidelines and Policies

 - The place and dates the work was completed.

-- The name of the mathematician who will be acting as your sponsor.
+- The name and contact information of the mathematician who will be acting as your sponsor.

 - Any additional instructions concerning the paper and its contents.

-Readers will be able to access the abstract separately from the paper, so your abstract should therefore be concise, thorough, and informative.
+Readers will be able to access the abstract separately from the paper, and therefore your abstract should be concise, thorough, and informative.

 Your submission should:

-- be written in English using some form of Tex or Microsoft Word.
+- be written in English using some form of TeX (preferred) or Microsoft Word;

-- have an extremely good introduction.
-Give background information on the topic, provide motivation for the results in the paper, and examples if appropriate.
-Keep in mind that readers of the journal will generally not have any expertise in the topic of your paper, so the introduction must provide enough general information to entice the reader to continue reading.
+- have an extremely good introduction, including background information on the topic, motivation for the results in the paper, and examples if appropriate.
+Keep in mind that readers of the journal will generally not have any expertise in the topic of your paper, so the introduction must provide enough general information to encourage the reader to continue reading;

-- contain many examples and figures which will help the reader understand your work.
+- contain many examples and figures (as appropriate) to help the reader understand your work;

 - contain appropriate references.

-You are responsible for requesting a letter be sent by a mathematician familiar with your work and circumstances.
-Although we ask that you give us the mathematician's name, we will not request a letter for you.
-When you talk to your sponsor, please direct that person to the "sponsor guidelines" link found on the journal's homepage.
+You are responsible for requesting that a letter be sent to email@example.com by a mathematician familiar with your work and circumstances.
+We will not request a letter on your behalf.
+When you talk to your sponsor, please direct that person to the sponsor guidelines link found on the journal's homepage.

 General Submission Rules

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 In addition, by submitting material to the Rose-Hulman Undergraduate Mathematics Journal, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at the Rose-Hulman Undergraduate Mathematics Journal.
 If you have concerns about the submission terms for the Rose-Hulman Undergraduate Mathematics Journal, please contact the editors.